 The effective management of medical devices throughout the medical device life cycle is a crucial process that provides value for the manufacturer and the end user.
-As medical devices transition through each stage of their life cycle, they are subject to new types of processes, testing
+As medical devices transition through each stage of their life cycle, they are subject to new types of processes, testing and regulatory requirements.

-Medical device regulators in the past have focused quality regulations on the device design and development process, but more recently, updates to medical device standards such as ISO 13485:2016 have seen the inclusion of additional
+Medical device regulators in the past have focused quality regulations on the device design and development process, but more recently, updates to medical device standards such as ISO 13485:2016 have seen the inclusion of additional post market requirements, reflecting an added emphasis on full-life cycle management of medical devices.

 The concept of a life cycle for medical devices is adopted from the broader idea of a product life cycle (PLC).
 Like all products, medical devices begin their lives in a manufacturing plant, then sold to the end user and may be used until the natural end of their life cycle.